-Trade focus: Who’s the newcomer in the world of Irish machinery auctions?
+Trade focus: Who’s the newcomer in the machinery auction world?

 The machinery auction scene in Ireland has seen some drama over the past few years – with shifts in personnel between the main players and the appearance of new names.